NOTE: Click Here to read about the interplay between FMLA, Short-Term Disability and Unemployment Compensation.

 Pennsylvania's Workers' Compensation statute does not provide for any right to job reinstatement upon the employee's ability to return to work.
 Thus, in theory, you may be fired while out of work due to a work-related injury (absent FMLA protection).
 However, the courts in Pennsylvania have held that it is illegal to fire an employee because he/she has filed such a claim.

 This is so because employees who have been fired while out of work due to a work injury are likely to take a little while longer to "recover" - after all, where is the incentive to recover and thereby cut off their only source of income, the workers' compensation benefits they are receiving?
 Employers know that firing an employee who is out of work while receiving Workers' Compensation wage loss benefits will have the likely effect of prolonging the former employee's recovery period, which in turn has the effect of increasing the company's Workers' Compensation insurance premiums.
-For this reason, if no other, I rarely see cases where employers have fired employees who were receiving wage loss benefits due to a work-related injury.
+For this reason, if no other, we rarely see cases where employers have fired employees who were receiving wage loss benefits due to a work-related injury.

 CAN I GET FMLA LEAVE AND WORKERS' COMPENSATION AT THE SAME TIME?